 Platelet Rich Plasma (PRP) contains various growth factors that can be used to enhance healing and provide a matrix to stimulate collagen deposition for volume enhancement and potential improvement in skin quality and contour.
 PRP has a very high concentration of growth factors that help stimulate skin rejuvenation and restore volume due to atrophy and aging.

-Repair of bone defects creating by removal of teeth or small cysts.
+Repair of bone defects created by removal of teeth or small cysts.

 Repair of fistulas between the sinus cavity and mouth.